The Hawking radiation in massive gravity: Path integral and the Bogoliubov method: The Bogoliubov transformation method in Massive Gravity: Hawking Radiation

-This result corresponds to the standard one derived by Hawking \cite{Hawking} and it will define the amount of particles which an observer defining the time in agreement with $T_0(r,t)$ will perceive.
-Note that here we have defined the surface gravity as $\kappa_{eff}$.
-This quantity will be defined as the effective surface gravity perceived by the observers defining the time in agreement with $T_0(r,t)$.
+This result corresponds to the standard one derived by Hawking \cite{a2,a3} and it will define the amount of particles which an observer defining the time in agreement with $T_0(r, t)$, will perceive.
+In this part of the paper, we have defined the surface gravity as $\kappa_{eff}$.
+This quantity will be defined as the effective surface gravity perceived by the observers defining the time in agreement with $T_0(r, t)$.
+Observers defining the time in a different way, will perceive a different $\kappa$ which can be connected functionally with $\kappa_{eff}$.